5genesis/Dispatcher/README.md

 The available features will depend on the features exposed by each dispatched module.
 The currently available features are:

 ##### MANO enabler
+- Validation service: Validate VNFD or NSD as a standalone service
 - Onboard VNFD
 - List VNFDs
 - Retrieve single VNFD